 Subjects to Be Taught in Senior Secondary

-Subjects to Be Taught in Senior Secondary: Are you wondering or looking for the CBC subjects that will be taught in senior secondary?
+Subjects to Be Taught in Senior Secondary: Are you wondering or looking for senior secondary school subjects?
 By the time students are joining senior high they should have chosen the career path they want to get into.

 According to the Basic Education Curriculum Framework published in 2017, there will be three career pathways in senior secondary.